-- 1. 15 credit hours in Arts and Humanities - (Minimum of 3 credit hours in an English composition course with a research writing component; minimum of 3 credit hours in Bible/Theology) - 15 credit hours in Natural and Social Sciences, and Mathematics - (Minimum of 3 credit hours in Mathematics; minimum of 3 credit hours in Social Science; and minimum of 3 credit hours in Natural Science with laboratory) - 3.
-6 credit hours in Liberal Arts electives
+1. 15 credit hours in Arts and Humanities

+(Minimum of 3 credit hours in an English composition course with a research writing component; minimum of 3 credit hours in Bible/Theology)

+2. 15 credit hours in Natural and Social Sciences, and Mathematics recognized honor society.
+Alpha Chi is committed to promoting excellence at the undergraduate level and in professional life.

+(Minimum of 3 credit hours in Mathematics; minimum of 3 credit hours in Social Science; and minimum of 3 credit hours in Natural Science with laboratory)

+3. 6 credit hours in Liberal Arts electives